isamu-isozaki/teamai_test/product/index.html.md

 ## How to share feedback

-Whenever you're sharing feedback on an issue (e.g. "Customer X wants this"), whether from a customer or directly from you, please make sure to do the following:
+Whenever you're sharing feedback on an issue (e.g. "Customer X wants this"/index.html.md), whether from a customer or directly from you, please make sure to do the following:

 - Link to the source if possible
 - Provide context: if a customer wants this feature, include _why_ they are interested in this.
 If you don't know, make sure to ask or bring the relevant PM in contact with the customer
-- Include any further useful context (e.g. what kind of software is this customer building, or how big are they)
+- Include any further useful context (e.g. what kind of software is this customer building, or how big are they/index.html.md)
 - Be as specific as possible

 If a customer expresses interest by simply mentioning an issue number or e.g. "an integration with X",